Elevation: 9,216 ft

 Standard Route, Class 2 by Matt Durrant

-Cub Peak sits at the eastern end of Cub River Canyon.
-Its East Ridge forms the divide between Snowslide Canyon and the North Fork of Saint Charles Canyon.
+Cub Peak sits at the east end of Cub River Canyon.
+Its east ridge forms the divide between Snowslide Canyon and the North Fork of Saint Charles Canyon.
 It is seldom climbed even though the actual summit is only about 150 feet above the well-used High Line Trail.
 It sits on the Franklin/Bear Lake County line but the actual high point is just to the west of the line in Franklin County.

 From the west, the mountain just looks like the high point of a pine-covered ridge, but from all other directions it looks like an actual peak.
 The east side is mostly bare and rocky whereas the west side is steep and thickly forested.
 Cub Peak is only about a mile north of the Franklin County High Point (Peak 9484) and it offers a spectacular view of the highest portion of the Bear River Range to the south, Franklin Basin, the Cache Valley, Bear Lake, and most of the major peaks in the Idaho portion of the range.
 It has been officially surveyed by the Forest Service and there is an intact USGS benchmark on the summit.

 The climb is easy Class 1 and there is only about 150 feet of off-trail bushwhacking.
 It is an easy summit to reach and the summit views are very rewarding.
 The main challenge to this mountain is that you must hike for some distance to even get to it, regardless of the direction from which you come.